Search

 KPMG LAW uses cookies.
 A cookie is a text file sent by the web server to the browser that processes information about the website visitor (e.g., IP address), their settings, and the devices they use.

-This involves the use of cookies that are essential for the operation of the website (strictly necessary cookies), but also other cookies that are used, for example, to play videos (functional cookies), to analyze user behavior in order to optimize our services (performance cookies), or for marketing purposes (marketing cookies).
+This involves the use of cookies that are essential for the operation of the website (strictly necessary cookies), as well as other cookies that are used, for example, to play videos (functional cookies), to analyze user behavior in order to optimize our offerings (performance cookies), or for marketing purposes (marketing cookies).

 The legal basis for data processing through cookies can be either a legitimate interest of KPMG LAW or consent of the user.

 Consent is required for the use of all other types of cookies (e.g., marketing and social media cookies) (Art.
-6(1)(a), f GDPR & § 25(1) TDDDG), which can be given via the cookie banner displayed on our websites.
+6(1)(a), f of the GDPR & § 25(1) of the TDDDG), which can be given via the cookie banner displayed on our websites.

 Further detailed information on the cookies used by KPMG LAW can be found in the KPMG LAW cookie settings, where the selected cookie configuration can also be adjusted by the user at any time.